coolcourd/migbin/readme.md

 Runs from current directory and recursivly sets all directories to 755.
 #### fixfiles
 Runs from current directory and recursivly sets all files to 644.
-#### fixlinks
-Runs some common fixes after a wordpress migrations in the current directory.
-Includes search-replace for secure links, deactivates some plugins.
 #### fixwpbs
 Runs a set of common wordpress fixes in your current directory.
 #### free_wordpress